California car pitchman and pop culture figure Cal Worthington dies

-LOS ANGELES Cal Worthington, an Oklahoma-born car dealer in a cowboy hat who become a pop culture figure in California with television advertisements that showed him standing on a flying plane or tussling with a tiger, has died at age 92, his attorney said.
+LOS ANGELES, Sept 10 Cal Worthington, an Oklahoma-born car dealer in a cowboy hat who become a pop culture figure in California with television advertisements that showed him standing on a flying plane or tussling with a tiger, has died at age 92, his attorney said.

 Worthington passed away suddenly on Sunday while watching football at his ranch in Orland, in Northern California, said the lawyer Larry Miles.
 The cause of death appeared to be natural, he said.